ffevotte/isend-mode.el/README.md

 2. Open a buffer with the code you want to execute, and associate it to the interpreter buffer using the `isend-associate` command.
 For example:

    `M-x isend-associate RET *ansi-term* RET`

 3. Hitting `C-RET` will send the current line to the interpreter.
 If a region is active, all lines spanned by the region will be sent (i.e. no line will be only partially sent).
+Point is then moved to the next non-empty line (but see configuration variable `isend-skip-empty-lines`).

 ## Use cases

 - **Interactive demo of a text-based program:** you prepare all the commands you want to run in a buffer and interactively send them to the interpreter as if you had typed them.

 - **Running interpreted code step by step:** this is for example useful if you often run the same list of shell commands but don't want to formally handle all possible errors in a script.